churris-x/churris-x/README.md

 <details close>
   <summary>Aseprite PICO-8 Palette Extension</summary>

-  This is the full colour palette for the [PICO-8](http://www.pico-8.com/) fantasy console, made for the [Aseprite](https://www.aseprite.org/) program
+  This is the full colour palette for the [PICO-8](http://www.pico-8.com/) fantasy console, made for the [Aseprite](https://www.aseprite.org/) program.
   I mainly made this just to make sure I would not lose the full palette, and for conveniece sake.

   It was quite fun to research and understand how GIMP `.gpl` palette files are structured,